giedrius-zavisa/Stat-Preview/README.md

 ### What I learned

 The second solo project that I undertook.
-The second project has become much easier to accomplish thanks to my experience from completing the first challenge, but I still understood that there were many ways I could refine my first challenge.
-During this challenge, I focused not only on completing the challenge but making the code more readable, clearer, and maintanable.
+The second challenge has become much easier to accomplish thanks to my experience from completing the first one, but I understood that I could still further refine and improve my code in my first challenge.
+During this challenge, I focused not only on completing the challenge but making the code more readable and maintanable.
 Furthermore, I deepened my understanding of responsive design and its implementation.

 ## Author